Skip to content

 Projections (1D Analysis)

-Projections define controlled parameter sweeps for line-based analysis in compare_project.py:
+Projections define controlled parameter sweeps for FFT analysis:

 {